Walnut Creek Moves Forward With Sales Tax Increase on November 2022 BallotJul 20, 2022 06:31PM ● By Pam Kessler

 “Most of our infrastructure is in pretty good shape,” said City Manager Dan Buckshi during a May 10 presentation to the Walnut Creek Chamber of Commerce, “but a few are at the end of their useful life, most notably Clarke Memorial Swim Center and the Community Center at Heather Farm Park, originally built in 1972.
 We’re looking at between $50-60 million dollars for replacement and we don’t have those funds sitting in the bank.”

 To raise the money, the city is placing a ten-year, half-cent general sales tax increase measure on the November 2022 ballot.
-If approved by a majority of voters, the new rate, from 8.34% to 9.25%, is estimated to generate $11-13 million per year in revenue for a new event and aquatic center at Heather Farm, a new community center in Civic Park, an expanded footprint for arts programs at Shadelands, turf soccer fields, plus multiple transit and safety projects.
+If approved by a majority of voters, the new rate, from 8.75% to 9.25%, is estimated to generate $11-13 million per year in revenue for things like a new event and aquatic center at Heather Farm, a new community center in Civic Park, an expanded footprint for arts programs at Shadelands, turf soccer fields, plus multiple transit and safety projects.

 Why a sales tax measure?